Setup with Turborepo

 # Configure indent style

-ESLint offers built-in rules for configuring the indentation style of a codebase.
+@stylistic/eslint-plugin offers built-in rules for configuring the indentation style of a codebase.
 However, there's a catch: when VS Code auto-formatting feature is enabled, it might conflict with the configured indentation rules if they are set differently.

 To guarantee a consistent indentation, we recommend using EditorConfig on the consumer side.
 With EditorConfig, the indent style can be configured in a single file and be applied consistently across various formatting tools, including ESlint and VS Code.